psychospace/psychospace.info/Bullion/Mythos and History/Modernity/Wildwalker.md

 ---
-tag: title
+tags: title
-alias: huaso, huasa, gaucho
+aliases: huaso, huasa, gaucho
 ---
 The **wildwalker** is a traditional mercenary archetype, originating in [[Bullion]] but spread out to the world at large.
 Also known as the *gaucho/a*, *huaso/a*, or "cowboy/girl", wildwalkers are associated with both heroes and villains, but are most well known for their skill with a horse, a bow, and a blade, as well as a remarkable panache and an unassailable style.